-Caltrans has minimized Project-related impacts to the greatest extent feasible and will implement Project features and AMMs to minimize potential effects to ESHAs.
+Caltrans has minimized Project-related impacts to the greatest extent feasible and will implement Project Features and AMMs to minimize potential effects to ESHAs.
 Temporarily impacted ESHAs would be fully restored within 12 months of impact, as identified in Mitigation Measures BIO-1 and 2.
+With this Mitigation Measure incorporated, the Project impacts to ESHAs will be less than significant.